ARMmbed/mbed_OS_API_Docs/docs/APIs/security/tls.md

 ## Configuring mbed TLS features

-mbed TLS simplifies the process of enabling or disabling features to meet the needs of a particular project, through compilation options.
+mbed TLS simplifies enabling and disabling features to meet the needs of a particular project, through compilation options.
 The default configuration:

 - Enables all modern and widely used features, to meet the needs of new projects.
 - Disables all features that are older or less common, to minimize the code footprint.